intro(2) 맨 페이지 - 윈디하나의 솔라나라

 Path Name

-optional slash (/), followed by zero or more directory names separated
+tional slash (/), followed by zero or more directory names separated by

 If a path name begins with a slash, the path search begins at the root